kafiabdullah/gitPrectice/readme.md

-The simple Git and Github learning project.
+This is the simple Git and Github learning project.